RRMoelker/quote-engine/README.md

 1. A Django web server that fetches quotes
 2. A VueJS web app to fetch quotes without reloads
+3. A NodeJS service that paraphrases quotes based on a supplied character though LM studio server

+# Install & run

+The frontend and Django backend are easily started for a developer that has python and node installed.
+The AI NodeJS backend requires LM studio, which requires some extra work.

+Please look at the individual README.md files how to start those parts of the system.

 # Design decisions